 Inevitably, as with sisters in most families, we share emotional scars and secrets never to be divulged.
 I suspect it is these that are the real basis of our continued, almost indefinable bond.

-Here is Robbie a couple of years ago adventuring in Tasmania, looking impossibly stylish even in winter hiking gear. 💛That’s me on the right in the Friends Room at the Library of NSW.
+Here is Robbie a couple of years ago adventuring in Tasmania, looking impossibly stylish even in winter hiking gear.
+She may also be found on a golf course 💛 I’m more likely to in the Friends Room at the Library of NSW, or enjoying my garden.

 My sister Robbie adventuring in Tasmania.